How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Related Work

-The relative performance of similarity join methods is examined in \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14}.
-These analyses, though, exclusively evaluate the runtime performance of the main methods.
+The sparse vector-based NN methods essentially correspond to similarity joins.
+The relative performance of the main methods is examined in \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14} with respect to run-time.
 Recall and precision are not considered, because they are identical across all approaches, i.e., all methods retrieve the same pairs of entities that exceed a similarity threshold.
 These pairs, which are not necessarily matching, have not been evaluated with respect to the recall and precision of ER.
 As a result, these studies are not useful in assessing the performance of string similarity joins for ER.
+Note also that none of the sparse NN methods we consider has been examined in prior experimental analyses.
+The reason is that the local kNN-Join lies out of the focus of \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14}, while the range joins for ER involve very low similarity thresholds, unlike the string similarity joins examined in \cite{DBLP:journals/pvldb/FierABLF18,DBLP:journals/pvldb/MannAB16,DBLP:journals/pvldb/JiangLFL14}.

-The state-of-the-art NN methods are experimentally compared in \cite{DBLP:journals/is/AumullerBF20}, but the evaluation measures are restricted to throughput, i.e., executed queries per second, and to recall, i.e., the portion of retrieved vectors that are indeed the nearest ones with respect to a specific distance function (e.g., the Euclidean one).
+The dense vector-based NN methods are experimentally compared in \cite{DBLP:journals/is/AumullerBF20}, but the evaluation measures are restricted to throughput, i.e., executed queries per second, and to recall, i.e., the portion of retrieved vectors that are indeed the nearest ones with respect to a specific distance function (e.g., the Euclidean one).
 This is different from ER recall, as the closest vectors are not necessarily matching.
-Based on this analysis, we select the following top-performing NN methods: Cross-polytope and Hyperplane LSH, FAISS and SCANN.
+Nevertheles, we rely on the experimental results of \cite{DBLP:journals/is/AumullerBF20} in order to select the top-performing dense NN methods: Cross-polytope and Hyperplane LSH, FAISS and SCANN.
+We also consider MinHash LSH, a popular filtering technique \cite{DBLP:journals/csur/PapadakisSTP20}, and DeepBlocker, the most recent learning-based approach, which consistently outperforms all others \cite{DBLP:journals/pvldb/Thirumuruganathan21}.